ashtonw7/writing-with-no-purpose/posts/godfathers.md

 That about sums it up.
 I’m sure there are some other godfathers you can use too.
 The more the merrier, I say.

-And I’ll let you know when I think of some good Greek godsmothers to keep around too.
+And I’ll let you know when I think of some good Greek godmothers to keep around too.
 Right now I’m leaning toward an Aphroditemother, the goddess of love.
 I think that could avoid some awkward conversations down the line.